yenbuilds/my-operating-principles/README.md

 > These principles apply within the context of building, thinking, and creating, and may be overridden when life requires it.
 This repository is not the place for broader life discourse.

 > [!CAUTION]
 > CAUTION!
 These ideas are not set in stone.
 Whenever new ideas hit or if I come into the posession of new knowledge, it may invalidate some of all of the below.
 Nothing here is held sacred!
 It's a living, breathing set of principles that can morph with me.
-I have found it helpful in my life to try to avoid rigidity of thought.
+I have found it helpful to try to avoid rigidity of thought.

 ### Inspirational (Identity, Framing, Worldview)
 - [Power and Ethics of Naming](yenbuilds-inspirational-power-and-ethics-of-naming.md)